SevenShepherd/SevenShepherd.github.io/_posts/2023-12-04-relationships.markdown

 <a name="divorce" href="#contents" style="font-size:2.1em;">1.3 Divorced Women</a>

-Unless she divorced because he cheated on her, she's a no go.
+Unless she divorced because he cheated on her or abused her, she's a no go.
 She will do to you what she did to him.
+Only God can know if she's truly repentant, I don't recommend you be the test dummy.

 <!-- Save yourself, and hide your children from the influence of these types of people, lest they grow up in the same misery. -->